iyerkiran/55ip/task6/README.md

 Write a script to identify AWS security credentials older than 90 day & renew them.

 ## Proposed Solution:
 Below is the code used, however it is NOT 100% functional.
-But an overall structure may provide us and idea.
+But an overall structure may provide us an idea.

 ```sh
 python3 rotate-iam.py